Exploring the World of Japanese Fermented Foods

 Miso is a traditional Japanese seasoning made by fermenting soybeans with salt and koji, a type of mold.
 The fermentation process can take anywhere from a few weeks to several years, resulting in a rich, savory paste that is used in soups, marinades, and dressings.
 Miso comes in different colors and flavors, with white miso being milder and sweeter, while red miso is more robust and salty.

-See also How to Make Fermented Foods
+See also The Gut Health Guide to Fermented Foods

 Miso soup is a staple in Japanese cuisine and is enjoyed for its comforting flavor and health benefits.
 Loaded with antioxidants, vitamins, and minerals, miso soup is a nourishing dish that can boost your immune system and support digestion.
 You can also use miso as a marinade for tofu, fish, or meat, adding depth and complexity to your dishes.